Jakob Löhnertz

 Key capabilities:

-• Store files of any type directly on the tangle
+• Store files of any type (including binaries) directly on the tangle

 • Retrieve previously stored data using transaction hashes